 Every licensee for the sale of alcoholic beverages by the drink operating a place of business in this city shall, at the time of collection for food and/or drink served, give to the purchaser a receipt on which the purchase price and tax imposed by this division on alcoholic beverages by the drink shall be itemized separately.
 When the collection of food and/or drinks is by deferred payment or credit, the licensee is liable at the time of and to the extent that such credits are incurred in accordance with the rate of tax owing on the amount thereof.
 The mayor and council shall have authority to adopt rules and regulations prescribing methods and schedules for the collection and payment of the tax.

-(Ord. of 9-7-1999, § 1(4-324))

 Sec.
 6-422.
 Determination, returns and payments.

 (a) Due date.
 The tax imposed by this division shall become due and payable from the purchaser at the time of the purchase of any mixed drink in this city.
-All amounts of such taxes collected by the licensee shall be due and payable in the city monthly on or before the 20th day of every month next succeeding each respective monthly period as set forth in section 6-416.
+All amounts of such taxes collected by the licensee shall be due and payable in the city monthly on or before the 20th day of every month next succeeding each respective monthly period.

 (b) Return.
-On or before the 20th day of the month following each monthly period, a return for the preceding monthly period shall be filed with the mayor and council in such form as the mayor and council may prescribe by every licensee liable for the payment of the tax under this division.
+On or before the 20th day of the month following each monthly period, a return for the preceding monthly period shall be filed with the City Clerk in such form as the mayor and council may prescribe by every licensee liable for the payment of the tax under this division.
 All returns shall show the gross receipts of the sale of alcoholic beverages by the drink and the amount of the tax collected on such drinks.

 (c) Collection fee allowed licensees.
 Licensees collecting the tax shall be allowed a percentage of the tax due and accounted for and shall be reimbursed in the form of a deduction in submitting, reporting and paying the amount due, if the amount is not delinquent at the time of payment.
 The rate of the deduction shall be the same rate authorized for deductions from state tax under the Georgia Retailers' and Consumers' Sales and Use Tax Act, approved February 20, 1951, as amended (O.C.G.A. § 48-8-1 et seq.).

-(Ord. of 9-7-1999, § 1(4-325))

 Sec.
 6-423.
 Deficiency determinations on returns.